 03.Swamp Thing (1982)

 A slight side step into the world of comic book remakes and he picked my favourite ones Swamp Thing, often tied to a chemical experiment and then to Native American Culture is the best eco warrior around.
 The American Green Man from the swamps.
 I’m really fond this film, it’s got the right blend of horror, comedy and action.
 David Hess returns as a military douchbag, working for the lithe and sinister Dr Anton Arcane (Louis Jourdan).
-Things just couldn’t get better, it’s not the most horrific movie, and the creature effects are poor but it’s a great comic adaptation that doesn’t fuck around with the storyline too much and keeps the Swamp thing essence in some respect.
+Things just couldn’t get better with the addition of Ray Wise playing the human aspect of Swampy in the opening of the movie, it’s not the most horrific movie, and the creature effects are poor but it’s a great comic adaptation that doesn’t fuck around with the storyline too much and keeps the Swamp thing essence in some respect.
+10/10

 04.Hills Have Eyes (1977)